Gas Innovation Fund

 - University College Cork (UCC)

-GNI will carry out a high level assessment of the applications forms that are submitted then the eligible application forms will be sent to the GIAG for review.
+Gas Networks Ireland will carry out a high level assessment of the applications forms that are submitted then the eligible application forms will be sent to the GIAG for review.
 The GIAG make a recommendation about whether an application has merit.
-The Chair is responsible for bringing these recommendations to the GNI Innovation Steering Committee for funding approval.
-Where an application is successful, funding that has been approved will only be released once an agreed contract is in place with GNI.
+The Chair is responsible for bringing these recommendations to the Gas Networks Ireland Innovation Steering Committee for funding approval.
+Where an application is successful, funding that has been approved will only be released once an agreed contract is in place with Gas Networks Ireland.

 Proposals seeking funding under the Gas Innovation Fund are assessed under certain criteria, such as relevance, maturity and impact.